Briefpoint

 Pros

-• By automating routine tasks, Briefpoint can lead to significant cost savings per attorney, improving the overall profitability of your practice.
+By automating routine tasks, Briefpoint can lead to significant cost savings per attorney and improve the overall profitability of your practice.

 2. Clio